codewithmuh/nginx-tutorial-series/03-hosting-static-websites/README.md

 To view your website, open a web browser and navigate to `http://localhost` or your server’s IP address.
 You should see the 'Hello, World!' message we created earlier.

-If you’re using a custom domain, make sure your domain’s DNS points to your server’s IP address.
-Once that’s set, you can access your site using the domain name.
+"If you’re using a custom domain, make sure your domain’s DNS points to your server’s IP address.
+Once that’s set, you can access your site using the domain name."

 ---